realworldocaml/book/en/compiler-backend.md

 order specified when the library file was built.
 If an object file within the library isn't referenced elsewhere in the program, then it isn't included in the final binary unless the `-linkall` flag forces its inclusion.
-This behaviour is analogous to how C handles object files and archives (`.o` and `.a` respectively).
+This behavior is analogous to how C handles object files and archives (`.o` and `.a` respectively).

 The bytecode files are then linked together with the OCaml standard library to